-To deny this reality, is to deny the meaningful, needed change toward justice and equity for everyone we need to strive for, and the work and action needed by folks, especially by white people who greatly benefit from sustaining the racist-driven society we currently live in.
+To deny this reality, is to deny the meaningful, needed change toward justice and equity for everyone that we need to strive for, and the work and action needed by folks, especially by privileged white people who greatly benefit from sustaining the racist-driven society we currently live in.

 Take perpetual, anti-racist action

 Don't just be against racism when it's trending on social media, be against it year-round, all the time; extend your prayers and

 I see you sentiments with anti-racist action, which begins with oneself.

 Black, Indigenous, and other people of color, like myself, are tired—frustrated and angry!—of often only hearing prayers and